--The exporting country is free from the following diseases: Asian bee mite (Tropilaelaps Clareae) and Aethina tumida.
+- -The exporting country is free from the following diseases: Asian bee mite (Tropilaelaps Clareae) and Aethina tumida.

--Exporting country is free from the presence of africanized bees and hybrids thereof.
+- -Exporting country is free from the presence of africanized bees and hybrids thereof.

--Hives are located in an area where for the past 12 months and within a 10-km radius no cases of the following have been detected:
+- -Hives are located in an area where for the past 12 months and within a 10-km radius no cases of the following have been detected:

 - a.
 Acariapis woodi

 - b.
 Scbrood virus

 - c.
 Ascosphaera apis

 - d.
 Black Queen cell (virus)

 - e.
 Paenibacillus larvae larvae (Loque Americaine)

 - f.
 Nosema apis; N. ceranae

 - g.
 Acute bee paralysis (visrus)

 - h.
 Chronic bee paralysis (visrus)

 - i.
 Pseudomonas apisepticus.

--Hives have been given effective treatment against Acariapis woodi, nesemosis and bee Varroasis. -Hives have been under isolation for at least 30 days, period in which they have no contact with other hives.
+- -Hives have been given effective treatment against Acariapis woodi, nesemosis and bee Varroasis.

+- -Hives have been under isolation for at least 30 days, period in which they have no contact with other hives.

--All beekeeping materials included in the shipment and packing materials come exclusively from the stated country of origin and are new, first use.
+- -All beekeeping materials included in the shipment and packing materials come exclusively from the stated country of origin and are new, first use.

-Note: certification has not been negotiated with USDA.
+Note: There is no certification to export bees from the United States.
+USDA has not negotiated a certificate to export bees to Chile.

-One-day birds and fertile eggs (Resolution 2174/2010): See Appendix I for new sanitary declaration
+One-day birds and fertile eggs (Resolution 2174/2010): See Attachment I for new sanitary declaration

-Bovines from the United States (Resolution 1692/1992) See Appendix for new sanitary declarations
+Bovines from the United States (Resolution 1692/1992) See Attachment for new sanitary declarations